fishie/VirtualDesktopSwitcher/README.md

 # VirtualDesktopSwitcher for Windows 10

-hello

 Are you like me and have been using the mouse scroll to switch between virtual desktops on GNU/Linux for years?
 Do you like to keep your hand in your pants while still being able to easily switch between virtual desktops?
 Then this program might be for you.

+Finally virtual desktops have come to Windows!
+Hallelujah!
+But, virtual desktops in Windows 10 are somewhat lacking in functionality compared to the well established virtual desktops in the GNU/Linux world.
+Sooner or later Microsoft will probably introduce more functionality but in the meantime this project attempts to amend some of what is lacking.

+Also check out https://www.facebook.com/Win10VirtualDesktopSwitcher which might be more interesting for you.

 ## How to use:
 -